Celestial Ferryman

-The Celestial Ferryman is the modern name of an Ancient Egyptian god. the god has multiple names, all with similar meanings, the two most common of which being Hraf-haf and Ma-haf which roughly translates to He whose face is behind him and He who sees behind him respectively.
+The Celestial Ferryman is the modern name of an Ancient Egyptian god.
+The god had multiple ancient names all with similar meanings, the two most common of which being Hraf-haf and Ma-haf which roughly translates to He whose face is behind him and He who sees behind him respectively.

 Mythology

-The Celestial Ferryman plays the role of a Psychopomp who helped guide souls through the waters of the underworld into the Field of Reeds and was said to be rude and ill-tempered.
-The Celestial Ferryman was also one of the Assessors of Maat where was said to come from the "Cavern of wrong" and judged the sin of copulating with a boy.
+The Celestial Ferryman played the role of a Psychopomp who helped guide souls through the waters of the underworld into the Field of Reeds, and was said to be rude and ill-tempered.
+The Celestial Ferryman was also one of the Assessors of Maat where was said to come from the "Cavern of Wrong" and judged the sin of copulating with a boy.

 Appearances

 The first known mention of the Celestial Ferryman is in the Pyramid Texts of the Old Kingdom where he is called Ma-haf and a guard of Osiris, he later Appears in the Coffin Texts of the Middle Kingdom where he is once again called Ma-haf and guards Osiris.